JS Bundle Version: v0.3.0

 As the sample above, the component name should be hyphenated (a-z, 0-9, "-").
 Other characters are not allowed.

-allows 1~3 parameters: root module name (String), config info (optional JSON) and external data (optional JSON).
+And, the method call bootstrap() allows 1~3 parameters: root module name (String), config info (optional JSON) and external data (optional JSON).

 A module of composed component contains 3 parts: whole options definition, additional template option definition and additional style option definition.

-option and style
+template option and style option) into module.exports

-option is a piece of JSON-like object assigned to module.exports.template
+template option is a piece of JSON-like object assigned to module.exports.template which describes the display structure of this component

-option is a piece of JSON object assigned to module.exports.style
+style option is a piece of JSON object assigned to module.exports.style which describes the reusable styles in this component

-option is required and appeared only once, and the style
+The template option is required and appeared only once, and the style option and whole options definition are optional.

 These options are defined and transformed by Transformer.
-Actually you can also ignore all the format limitation and write options to module.exports
+Actually you can also ignore all the format limitation and write options to module.exports as the same result if you are not going to use Transformer.
+But that's not recommended.

 A piece of multi-level embedded JSON-like object which describes the view structure.